MaddTheSane/AquaTerm/aquaterm/AquaTerm.docc/AQTPlotBuilder.md

 - ``removeAllParts``

 ### Deprecated

-Deprecated, do not use these methods:
+Deprecated, do not use these methods.

 - ``setLinewidth:``
 - ``setFontname:``